Mikhail Gorbachev and the end of an era

 Short Biography

-Mikhail Sergeevič Gorbačëv, also known as Mikhail Gorbachev or simply Gorby was born in Privolnoye on March 2, 1931, to Sergey Andreyevich Gorbachev and Maria Panteleyevna Gorbacheva in a poor peasant family of Russian and Ukrainian descent, was a politician of the former Soviet Union which later became Russia from 1991 and the last general secretary of the Communist Party.
+Mikhail Sergeyevich Gorbachev, also known as Gorbachev or “Gorby,” was born in Privolnoye on 2 March 1931, into a poor peasant family of Russian and Ukrainian origin.
+He was a Soviet politician and later, after 1991, a political figure of post-Soviet Russia, as well as the last General Secretary of the Communist Party of the Soviet Union.

-In 1952 Gorbachev joined the Communist Party and began his studies at Moscow State University, where he graduated in law in 1955.
-In 1953 he met and married fellow student Raissa Maximowna Titarenko later Raissa Maximowna Gorbatschowa.
+In 1952, Gorbachev joined the Communist Party and began studying at Moscow State University, where he graduated in law in 1955.
+In 1953, he met and married his fellow student Raisa Maksimovna Titarenko (later Raisa Gorbacheva), who remained a key figure in his personal and public life.

-With his policies, he ended the Cold War and was the author of two major reforms that radically changed not only Russia but somewhat all of world politics and geography.
+His political leadership brought an end to the Cold War and introduced two major reforms that profoundly changed not only the Soviet Union but also global politics and geography.

 President Ronald Reagan Greeting Mikhail Gorbachev at Villa Fleur D'Eau During Their First Meeting a The Geneval Summit @ Series: Reagan White House Photographs, 1/20/1981 - 1/20/1989